nf-core/methylseq/docs/usage.md

 NXF_OPTS='-Xms1g -Xmx4g'
 ```

-### Bismark and bwa-meth workflow
+### Bismark, bwa-meth and biscuit workflow

-The nf-core/methylseq package is actually two pipelines in one.
+The nf-core/methylseq package is actually threepipelines in one.
 The default workflow uses [Bismark](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) with [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) as alignment tool: unless specified otherwise, nf-core/methylseq will run this pipeline.

 Since bismark v0.21.0 it is also possible to use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) as alignment tool.
 To run this workflow, invoke the pipeline with the command line flag `--aligner bismark_hisat`.
 HISAT2 also supports splice-aware alignment if analysis of RNA is desired (e.g. [SLAMseq](https://science.sciencemag.org/content/360/6390/800) experiments), a file containing a list of known splicesites can be provided with `--known_splices`.

 The second workflow uses [BWA-Meth](https://github.com/brentp/bwa-meth) and [MethylDackel](https://github.com/dpryan79/methyldackel) instead of Bismark.
 To run this workflow, run the pipeline with the command line flag `--aligner bwameth`.

+The third workflow uses [biscuit]([https://github.com/huishenlab/biscuit](https://github.com/huishenlab/biscuit)) .
+This workflow uses biscuit as an aligner, and biscuit-QC for quality control.
+To run this workflow, run the pipeline with the command line flag `--aligner biscuit`

 ## Running the pipeline